March 28, 2017

 A heavy burden

 The problem with power surges is that any damage that results from lightning striking is usually not covered under an HVAC system warranty.
-Your homeowner’s insurance may include coverage for lightning strike, but the burden of proof is on you, and so are the costs of replacement and repair following damage to your HVAC system from a power surge.
+Your homeowner’s insurance may include coverage for a lightning strike, but the burden of proof is on you, and so are the costs of replacement and repair following damage to your HVAC system from a power surge.

 Reducing the risk